Zhenzi-Weng/TOS-ST/README.md

 # DeepSC-STT_data
 ## Introduction
-This repository contains the machine translation dataset and survey data for the DeepSC-STT.
+This repository contains the datasets and survey data for the DeepSC-STT.
 ## Contact
 Email: zhenziweng@gmail.com